How Threadline Detects Code Changes

 The diff detection strategy directly impacts what your threadlines test:

-- PR/MR context: Tests all changes that will be merged, giving you complete coverage of the feature
+- PR/MR context: Tests all changes that will be merged (using merge-base to exclude drift from main), giving you complete coverage of the feature

 - Local (staged/unstaged): Tests your work-in-progress, catching issues before commit